tombee-creator/dorothy/legacy/README.md

-# Dorothy -Cheers me to Produce Programming Language-
-Producing programming language is so FUN!!.

-It doesn't need to go without saying.
+# Dorothy(Legacy)

+This programming language helps you to expand your project.

 ## Getting Started